spineo/quotations/index.md

 ### Create the Initial List of Authors

 Since the script can potentially retrieve tens of thousands of quotes (of which well over 99% are of no value to me) I decided to perform an intial filtering by author.
-For this manual exercise I arbitrarily came up with 100 [authors](data/authors.txt) spanning multiple nationalities and occupations.
+For this manual exercise I arbitrarily came up with 100 [authors](data/authors.txt) (with a few added later) spanning multiple nationalities and occupations.
 The criteria for picking these authors was that they are (or were) masters in their endevours or occupations, in at least some aspect of their life were worthy of my admiration, and had attributed to them two or more quotations that were inspiring or thought provoking.

 ### Associate Additional Author Information